mrjoshbear/after-sundown-2e/5-danger-and-conflict/5-wind-and-water.md

 ## Wind and Water

-_It was a dark and stormy night..._
+_"It was a dark and stormy night..."_

 It is important to note that weather in the realm of horror is a fair bit worse than the weather of our own world.
 Just as nearly every horror movie begins with some driving rain and a crash of thunder to set the mood, the night sky of the stories you tell with After Sundown will pelt the earth with lightning and rain all the time.
 It's atmospheric, and it helps to enforce the feeling of isolation that so many variations of scary stories require.

 ### Rain

 Water falls from the sky.
 It's dreary, it's uncomfortable, and it makes it hard to see things that are far away.
-It also makes things very wet, which is why witches wear wide brimmed hats.
-But the important things from the standpoint of _game mechanics_ is the fact that it makes things wet and makes it hard to see.
+It also makes things very wet, which is why witches wear wide-brimmed hats.
+But the important thing from the standpoint of _game mechanics_ is the fact that it makes things wet and makes it hard to see.

 | Type of Rain          | Impeded Visibility | You get wet unless... |
 |:----------------------|:-------------------|:----------------------|